J. A. Milton Perera: Personal life

 Milton has been trying to express his love to Mala Hemalatha.
 She was popularly known as Mala.
 He sent love letters to Mala through other students at the Schools and they were in love in no time.
 So Milton sang, 'Aranna Adare Mala', dedicated to his girl friend.
 They married and had Priyankara as only child.
-Later Mala left Milton and lived with a Muslim man.
+Later Mala left Milton and lived with a different person.

 Milton was later married to Kalyani Perera, who had been an actress.
 Their wedding was celebrated on 26 September 1969.
 They had three sons: Chalaka Chamupathi, Arosha Asanga and Pamoda Piyushan.
 Milton died on October 24, 1991.
 In memory of Milton, Priyankara Perera and Chalaka Chamupathi Perera continue to perform J.A Milton Perera's songs.

 Eldest son Priyankara Perera is married to renowned actress Dilhani Ekanayake and they have one son Dilmin Perera.
 His second son Chalaka Chamupathi Perera is married to Padmi Ranasinghe, and they have one daughter Anjana Dasuni Perera and one son Chamath Chamupathi Perera.